When electricians start comparing SEO providers, two questions come up immediately:

 Electrician SEO Pricing: What’s Fair vs a Ripoff

-There is no single “correct” price for electrician digital marketing — but there are clear pricing patterns that separate legitimate providers from bad ones.
+There is no single “correct” price for electrician digital marketing — but there are clear patterns that separate legitimate providers from bad ones.

-- Google Business Profile optimization
+- Heavy Google Business Profile (GBP) optimization and ongoing focus

 If those elements aren’t included, the price — cheap or expensive — is irrelevant.